analogefficiency/cf-proposal/README.md

 - **R9**: Solution README.MD provides information on how to run provided unit tests.

 ## Assumptions
-As defined by Overview and Expectations of Cloudflare API Interview Coding Project
+As defined by Overview and Expectations of provided abstract
 1. Choose whichever languages and frameworks you would like for this exercise
 2. Utilize any folder/file hierarchy that makes sense to you any folder/file hierarchy that makes sense to you.
 3. You can implement it in any way you see fit, including whatever backend functionality that you think makes sense